xcube-dev/xcube/docs/source/cli/xcube_gen.rst

 ==================

 Configuration files passed to ``xcube gen`` via the ``-c, --config`` option use `YAML format`_.
 Multiple configuration files may be given.
-In this case all configuration are merged into a single one.
+In this case all configurations are merged into a single one.
 Parameter values will be overwritten by subsequent configurations if they are scalars.
 If they are objects / mappings, their values will be deeply merged.